StalkyTalky/Hack-Chat/README.md

 chatting.

-Yeah, it's very clear I haven't worked out the details... but I will, soon™.
+Yeah, it's very clear I haven't worked out the details... but I will (probably not), soon™.

 ### Radio 📻 command